Understanding Oregon Marital Separation

 - There are cases where spouses need partial separation.
 In this separation, the parties want to divide their finances, award spousal support to the other, but live together while co-parenting.

 - You cannot file for a divorce in Oregon unless you have lived in the state for at least six consecutive months.
-So, if you are less than six months old in Oregon, you will have to file for a legal separation.
+So, if you are a resident for less than six months in Oregon, you will have to file for a legal separation.

 Whether you live in Portland, Salem, Eugene, Gresham, Hillsboro, Beaverton, Bend, Medford, Springfield or any other city of Oregon, you can use our legal forms easily.